djriffle/AHS2018SCSB/Laser Counter/README.md

 ## Current Functions

-`Shift` adds points to the blue team
+`A` adds 50 points to the blue team

+`S` subtracts 50 points to the blue team

-`Enter` adds points to the red team.
+`K` adds 50 points to the red team

-For an unknown reason before you can you use the laser timers you must press `space`
+`L` substracts 50 points to the red team